 To support new features I couldn't in the original version given the original data structures, I developed a new Attendance2 app from scratch.
 Unless you need an app that runs on iOS 4, I highly recommend you buy the new Attendance2 app as new features are being added to it (only bug fixes will be made to the original Attendance app).
 As of version 2.0 of Attendance2 (released in January 2013) all major features of the original Attendance app along with many new features are included in the newer Attendance2 app.
 Because of changes Apple made to their development tools, I cannot easily add new features to the original app and still maintain iOS 4 compabitility.
 The new Attendance2 app requires iOS 5 or higher while the original app requires iOS 4 or higher.
+I stated I would support Attendance through iOS 6.
+Based on limited testing, it does appear to run ok (other than TextExpander expansion does not work) on iOS 7, but I do not promise it.
+More information on iOS 7 support of both Attendance and Attendance2 is at this blog post.

 Attendance is a universal iPhone/Touch/iPad application.
 It allows you to take and keep attendance records.
 Its main intended use is for teachers to keep track of records for their classes, but it can also be used for meetings and group gatherings.